josephWaldron/AI-ML-Project/README.md

 1. Data Preprocessing: We will perform data preprocessing, including image resizing, augmentation, and labeling, to prepare the datasets for training.
 2. Model Development: We will train deep learning models, to classify bird species based on the images from the datasets.
-3. Model Evaluation: We will evaluate each models' performance using various metrics, including
+3. Model Evaluation: We will evaluate each model's performance using various metrics, including
    1. accuracy
    2. precision
    3. recall